 Property Tax Collection

-Residents of the Town of Washburn may pay their real estate taxes and personal property taxes anytime online or at the Town Office during regular business hours of 7:00 AM to 4:00 PM on Monday through Thursday; 7:00 AM to 12:00 PM on Friday; CLOSED 11:30-12:30 for lunch.
+Residents of the Town of Washburn may pay their real estate and personal property taxes any time online or at the Town Office during regular business hours of 7 AM – 4 PM on Monday -Thursday, 7 AM – 12 PM on Friday, CLOSED 11:30 AM – 12:30 PM for lunch.

-Most homeowners whose principal residence is in Maine are entitled to a $20,000 reduction in valuation (adjusted by the community’s ratio of valuation to actual market sales).
-Using 2017 tax rate, if you qualify for this homestead exemption, your property taxes would be reduced by approximately $545.60.
+Most homeowners whose principal residence is in Maine are entitled to a $20,000 reduction in valuation, adjusted by the community’s valuation ratio to actual market sales.
+Using the 2017 tax rate, if you qualify for this homestead exemption, your property taxes would be reduced by approximately $545.60.
 The actual amount of the reduction will, of course, be based on next year’s tax rate.

-To qualify you, the taxpayer, need to fill out an application certifying that your home in Washburn is your permanent residence.
-You cannot claim residency in more than one community in Maine or in another state.
+To qualify, the taxpayer needs to fill out an application certifying that your home in Washburn is your permanent residence.
+You cannot claim residency in more than one community in Maine or another state.
 You must also have owned and resided in a Maine homestead for the past 12 months.

-A property tax exemption is available to Veterans age 62 or over, to Veterans under 62 if they are certified by the Veterans Administration Office to be totally disabled, or to the un-remarried widow or minor child of any veteran who would be entitled to such exemption if living, or who is in receipt of a pension or compensation from the Federal Government as the widow or minor child of a veteran.
+A property tax exemption is available to veterans ages 62 or over, to veterans under 62 if certified by the Veterans’ Administration Office to be totally disabled, or to the un-remarried widow or minor child of any veteran entitled to such exemption if living, or in receipt of a pension or compensation from the Federal Government.

-Persons not already receiving this exemption who wish to apply should do so at the Town Office no later than April 1st.
-Persons receiving such an exemption are not required to apply annually.
+Those not already receiving this exemption who wish to apply should do so at the Town Office no later than April 1st.
+People receiving such an exemption are not required to apply annually.

 To download or print an Application for Exemption for Widow, Widower, Minor Child or Widowed Parent of a Veteran, click here.